rlss-gg/pakker/README.md

 This tool lets you customise your RL Sideswipe (Android only).
 Use this at your own risk - any problems as a result of its usage are not our fault.
 Please only use this if you know what you are doing.

+**This tool is currently a work in progress, and therefore is not usable yet.
+If you want to be notified when it is ready to go, join our [Discord server](https://rlss.gg/discord).**

 ## Setup

 The following instructions are for setting up pakker on Linux.
 This has been tested on Debian through WSL on Windows 11.